confluentinc/ksql/docs/concepts.md

 # Modes of operation

 ## Standalone mode

-In stand-alone mode, both the KSQL client and server components are co-located on the same machine, in the same JVM, and are started together which makes it convenient for local development and testing.
+In stand-alone mode, both the KSQL client and server components are co-located on the same machine, in the same JVM, and are started together.
+This make standalone mode very convenient for local development and testing.

 ![Standalone mode](/docs/img/standalone-mode.png)

-Here's an overview of running KSQL in standalone mode:
+To run KSQL in standalone mode:

-- Starts a CLI, an Engine, and a REST server all in the same JVM
+- Start the KSQL CLI and the server components all in the same JVM:
-- Ideal for laptop development
-	-  Use with default settings:
+    -  Start with default settings:

         ```bash
         $ ./bin/ksql-cli local
         ```

-	-  Use with custom settings:
+    -  Start with custom settings:

         ```bash
         $ ./bin/ksql-cli local --properties-file path/to/ksql-cli.properties
         ```

 ## Client-server mode